 Skip to main content

 Tasks are the core execution units in Compose.
-A task is a durable workflow that can execute it’s own logic as well as trigger other tasks.
-Tasks are run in a sandboxed environment and cannot access the file system, network, blockchains, etc, without communicating outside of the sandbox by executing Context Functions.
+A task is a durable workflow that can execute its own logic as well as trigger other tasks.
+Tasks run in a sandboxed environment and cannot access the file system, network, blockchains, etc, without communicating outside of the sandbox by calling Context Functions.
 This allows all task functionality to be fully auditable and verifiable.
-Each task is a TypeScript module with a main function that can access powerful context functions for durable operations.
-Each main function will be passed the injected context functions as well as the payload that was sent with the trigger.
+Each task is a TypeScript module that exports a main function with access to context functions for durable operations.
+The main function receives the injected context as its first argument and the payload sent by the trigger as its second argument.
 Types for context functions are stored in the local .compose/ folder and can be referenced from your task files like so:

 import { TaskContext } from "compose";